How to prepare your files

 Don’t use ampersands (‘&’) in text, use the word ‘and’.

 Use single quotation marks (‘ ’) rather than double quotation marks(“ ”), and use curly quotes (‘ ’) in preference to straight up and down quotes (‘ ‘).
+The use of single quotes rather than double quotes is standard usage in Australia.
+The use of double quotes is standard usage in the USA.

 Use single spaces between sentences, not two spaces.